 The fifth highest mountain in the world at 8485 m, Makalu is located in the Mahalangur Himalayas southeast of Mount Everest.
-Sitting in the lap of culturally and geographically mesmerizing country Nepal, Makalu is protected by the Makalu Barun National Park and Conservation project.
+Sitting in the lap of a culturally and geographically mesmerizing country Nepal, Makalu is protected by the Makalu Barun National Park and Conservation Project.

 Leading from high pastures to upper slopes and eventually into a valley blanketed in white, the Makalu base camp trekking has become a popular destination among many adventure lovers.
 The trek introduces the alpine zones of Arun and Barun Valley with exotic wildlife, rare vegetation, and herbal plantation.
 The Makalu Base Camp trekking leads to an elevation of more than 4500m.